 4. Install Smart Lights

 Of all the home automation devices on the market, smart lights are one of the most versatile.
 It’s convenient to control the lights in your home on a regular basis, but it can also be a security feature.
 For instance, when you’re on vacation and the sun starts to go down, you can use a smartphone app to turn on the lights in your bedroom, kitchen, and living room to make it look like someone’s home.

 Smart lighting systems can be programmed to turn on and off at certain times, but if someone’s watching your home, they might notice the consistency.
 Some systems have a program that will randomize the lights turning on and off, and that’s ideal for when you’re on vacation.
 If you can’t get a randomized program, you can still control the lights from your smartphone and turn them on and off at various times.

 5. Insulate Your Pipes If You Leave During Winter

-If you’re leaving your home in the winter and you can expect temperatures to drop, consider insulating your pipes before you leave.
+If you’re leaving your home in the winter and you can expect temperatures to drop, consider getting in touch with professionals in Houston insulation contractors and have your pipes insulated before you leave.
 You can get foam tubes to place around exposed pipes and you can also insulate the areas where you can’t get to your pipes.

 Installing PEX pipes is the best solution, but if you can’t replace your pipes before your vacation, insulation is the next best thing.